Shadoka/reddit-graph/README.md

         * *application.properties*: spring.datasource.password
         * *reddit_credentials.properties*: reddit.username, reddit.userpassword, reddit.clientId, reddit.clientSecret
     * run the application with **gradlew -Djasypt.encryptor.password=yourjasyptpassword bootRun** or edit run config in your IDE
+    * you can always choose to put your credentials in plaintext and ignore this
 * database is PostGreSQL, credentials are to be supplied via application.properties
 * access to reddit developer api is neccessary, along with a user account. to be supplied in reddit_credentials.properties